 My country of choice in 2016 was Budapest.
-I have never been before but had done a bit of research online and immediately feel in love with the architecture out there.
+I have never been before but had done a bit of research online and immediately fell in love with the architecture out there.
 I was also intrigued by the Jewish history of the city, as I have Jewish blood in my family tree.

 So In January I booked a budget holiday via Groupon and went along with my sister and mother.
 You can read about where we stayed in my Aquamarina Hotel Review post.